Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Analysis of the proposed CHEMP receiver

-For high SNRs, $\sigma^2_n\leq 1$.
-It can be seen from (\ref{mpa_ub}) and (\ref{fggai_ub}) that the MSE in the computed LLR values in each iteration is less in the CHEMP receiver compared to that in the FG-GAI receiver.
-This is further verified by simulation in Fig. \ref{simmpmd_mse}, where it can be observed that the MSE of the LLRs in the CHEMP receiver is less compared to MSE of the LLRs in the FG-GAI receiver.
+It can be seen from (\ref{mpa_ub}) and (\ref{fggai_ub}) that the MSD of the computed LLR values in each iteration is less in the CHEMP receiver compared to that in the FG-GAI receiver.
+This is further verified by simulation in Fig. \ref{simmpmd_mse}, where it can be observed that the simulated MSD of the LLRs in the CHEMP receiver is less compared to that in the FG-GAI receiver.
 This makes the proposed CHEMP receiver robust to channel estimation errors when compared to the FG-GAI receiver.